 The charming and engaging nature of this travel getaway is the major highlight of this tourist destination in Kerala.
-Another great reason to visit this place is the fact that one also gets the chance to experience the longest freshwater lake in India and explore the musings of being a traveller.
+Another great reason to visit this place is the fact that one also gets the chance to experience the longest freshwater lake in India and explore the perks of being a traveller.

-Kumarakom Bird Sanctuary.
+1. Kumarakom Bird Sanctuary.
 It is a heaven for those who love to watch different varieties of birds.
-And the lush green environment along with the scenic vistas only add on to the incredible beauty of this incredible tourist spot.
+And the lush green environment along with the scenic vistas only add to the incredible beauty of this incredible tourist spot.
 If you are lucky then you may expect to see birds like Siberian Stork, Kingfisher and many other exotic species.

-Aruvikkuzhi Waterfall.
-It is truly an ideal picnic spot where you can hope to spend some real quality time along with your loved ones.
+2. Aruvikkuzhi Waterfall.
+It is truly an ideal picnic spot where you can hope to spend some real quality time with your loved ones.
 And the fact that these have been surrounded by a rubber plantation only give you more of a reason to travel here and witness the scenic happiness of nature.

-A House-Boat Ride in the Backwaters.
+4. House-Boat Ride in the Backwaters.
 What can be greater than this?
 Residing in an old houseboat and then sailing through the quaint and charming backwaters is what makes this whole destination quite a jaw-dropping getaway.

-A Kathakali Performance.
-Kathakali is the traditional dance form and is quite an integral part of the Kerala culture.
+5. Kathakali Performance.
+Kathakali is the traditional dance form and is quite an integral part of Kerala culture.
 It is specifically practised across the state.
 Furthermore, this amazing dance form involves diverse facial expressions from the part of the dancers and perhaps that is what makes the whole experience to be quite magical.